mdn/browser-compat-data/docs/data-guidelines.md

 This guideline was proposed in [#6906](https://github.com/mdn/browser-compat-data/issues/6906).

+## Constants

+We don't include data for constants in BCD.
+The rationale for not including them is that they're not known to be a source of any compatibility issues.

+This guideline was proposed in [#7936](https://github.com/mdn/browser-compat-data/issues/7585), based in part on previous discussion in [#7585](https://github.com/mdn/browser-compat-data/issues/7585).

 ## Release lines and backported features

 Use version numbers to reflect which _release line_ (major or minor but not patch-level releases) first supported a feature, rather than absolute version numbers.